vdstack/mockit/README.md

 ## Mocking should be semantic

 Reading test code often happens when you broke it, and chances are high that you're not the one who wrote it in the first place: Mockit's API is designed to be as semantic as possible, so that you can easily understand what the test is about.
+It is also a given in the age of AI models like Copilot, which combines with semantic code very well.

 ```ts
 // This example is available in src/examples folder if you want to run it.